kaseypocius/k.spindriftCloudMachine/README.md

 # k.spindriftCloudMachine
-A polyphonic wrap of Micheal Norris SpinDrift Max external running in cloud mode, for layering lots grain clouds.
+A polyphonic wrap of Micheal Norris SpinDrift Max external running in cloud mode, for layering lots of grain clouds.
 Make your CPU hurt.

 Run in a bpatcher to use the GUI - includes a version with libmapper hooks, for easy exploration